func-it/speech-to-text/README.md

 # speechToText

-A service to convert audio to text file
+A service to convert audio in oga format to text.
+The service uses openAI to convert audio files into text.
+A token is required to run it.